About Reinventing Hannah

 “I just saved you, you mean,” Sierra said.
 “You can do way better than him, trust me.”
 She pulled her purse over her shoulder.
 “Let’s get out of here.
 He and his lame excuses for talking to you are the only ones who have been here all afternoon and the sooner we go, the sooner you can meet Mr. Right instead.”

 Hannah felt like shoving the table hard enough to knock it over, but of course, she didn’t do that.
 “Fine, whatever.
 Let’s go have fun.”

 “YAY!”
 Sierra said, loudly enough that Mr. Collins looked up from the papers he was marking.
 “Come on, bestie,” she added, lowering her voice slightly.
 “Tonight’s the night we really start to live.”

 What have I got myself into?
-Hannah thought as she picked up her backpack so she could follow Sierra out of the tutoring center.
+Hannah picked up her backpack and followed Sierra out of the tutoring center.